Werkov/Werkov.github.io/_posts/2018-01-13-predictions.md

   60%
 - Czech unemployment to be lower at end of year than beginning:
   60% [(Q3 2017, 2.8%)](https://www.czso.cz/csu/czso/zamestnanost_nezamestnanost_prace)
-- Czech Republic will not decide to leave EU
+- Czech Republic will not decide to leave EU:
   80%
-- Czech Republic will not decide to leave NATO
+- Czech Republic will not decide to leave NATO:
   99%
 - No major flood in Prague (>3000 m^3/s):
   90%